 Table of Contents

 Introduction 1.
 The Class ‘in-between’ 2.
 Economic Reforms and the New Middle Class 3.
 Profiling ‘Software Professionals’ 4.
 Reading the Class Politically 5.
 New Middle Class Activism.
 Conclusion: The Making of Consumer Citizen.
 Bibliography.

-Anshu Srivastava teaches in the department of political science, Indraprastha College for Women, University of Delhi, India.
+Anshu Srivastava is an Associate Professor in the Department of Political Science, Indraprastha College for Women, University of Delhi, India.
 Within the broad area of interest in politics of development and labour in India, she has several national and international publications.
 In past few years, her research engagement has been with the politics of the ‘new middle class’ in contemporary India focusing on software professionals.